Vista Performance Articles on Bright Hub

 And there you have it - one contributing editor's picks for the best Vista performance articles on Bright Hub.
 Bright Hub authors are a diverse bunch - IT professionals, computer technicians, operating system enthusiasts, avid gamers, educators, and business users.
 We write about the topics that interest us, and improving Vista performance is a topic that many of us feel the need to address.

 Thank you for visiting Bright Hub, and thanks for reading this article.
-I hope that you've found many other articles that you'll want to read.
+I hope that you’ve found many other articles here that you’ll want to read.